-The legislative history of Section 2071, originally enacted in 1853, is "sparse," with little indepth discussion of the parameters of the statute's reach.
-124 The following principles can be drawn from the case law.
+The legislative history of § 2071, originally enacted in 1853, is "sparse," with little in-depth discussion of the parameters of the statute's reach.
+139 The following principles can be drawn from the case law.

-The courts have made clear that Section 2071 "was not intended to punish the mere larceny or theft of the papers or documents as property, but that the essential element of the offense is the specific intent to destroy them as records of a public office; or, in other words, to obliterate or conceal them as evidence of that which constitutes their value as public records, or to destroy or impair their legal effect or usefulness as a record of our governmental affairs, be that effect or usefulness what it may."
-The statute's "purpose is to prevent any conduct which deprives the Government of the use of its documents, be it by concealment, destruction, or removal;" to preserve and protect those documents "as evidence relating to things which concern the public and the government;" and to punish "the rendering of information unavailable to the disqualified from holding any office under the United States.
-As used in this subsection, the term 'office' does not include the office held by any person as a retired officer of the Armed Forces of the United States."
+The courts have made clear that § 2071 "was not intended to punish the mere larceny or theft of the papers or documents as property, but that the essential element of the offense is the specific intent to destroy them as records of a public office; or, in other words, to obliterate or conceal them as evidence of that which constitutes their value as public records, or to destroy or impair their legal effect or usefulness as a record of our governmental affairs, be that effect or usefulness what it may."
+The statute's "purpose is to prevent any conduct which deprives the Government of the use of its documents, be it by concealment, destruction, or removal;" to preserve and protect those documents "as evidence relating to things which concern the public and the government;" and to punish "the rendering of information unavailable to the Government."
+It has also been noted that the statute was not intended to criminalize conduct "which in no way interferes with the lawful use of the record or document in its proper place."